ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 ![18-bunch2](articles/transit/images/18-bunch2.jpg "Bunching on the 18 bus line in Berkeley")

 In this two-part series, we'll investigate bus bunching by making a mathematical model of a bus route.
-In the first part, we'll construct the model and find it's equilibrium solution.
+In this first part, we'll construct the model and find it's equilibrium solution.
 In the second part, we'll demonstrate the inevitability for that model to bunch.

 Let's start by constructing a model for the speed of a single bus.